-Child Abuse Laws State-by-State
+Child Abuse Laws and Information by State

 Thousands of child abuse cases are reported in the country annually.
 Because of this, state laws created initiatives for child abuse prevention.
 Included in these initiatives is the mandatory reporting of child abuse and neglect.